 The one below is the song which ranked the second place in the contest, for you to compare.
 I actually have no doubts, the song that won totally deserved it!

 Actually, some Carnivals are more famous than others.
-The most famous Carnival in Italy is probably that of Venice, which has a particular charm and atmosphere as people wear old-style costumes and elegant masks.
-The celebrations always begin with the Volo dell’Angelo (the flight of the angel), where a young lady flies over San Marco square, and end on Martedì Grasso, the last day of Carnival, with a big feast in the main square and the Svolo del Leon, where the lion, symbol of Venice, flies towards the Bell Tower in San Marco square, symbolizing the end of the Carnival.
+The most famous Carnival in Italy is probably the one in Venice, which has a particular charm and atmosphere as people wear old-style costumes and elegant masks.
+The celebrations always begin with the Volo dell’Angelo (the flight of the angel), when a young lady flies over San Marco square, and end on Martedì Grasso, the last day of Carnival, with a big feast in the main square and the Svolo del Leon, where the lion, symbol of Venice, flies towards the Bell Tower in San Marco square, symbolizing the end of the Carnival.

 Carnival in Venice (photo Carnevale di Venezia)